Tepehuán Revolt: Revolt

 Despite their initial successes, the Tepehuán were unable to persuade neighboring native groups to join their revolt and the Spanish prevailed.
 In 1618 the missionaries, Jesuits and Franciscans, were allowed to return to their missions.
 The Governor, however, declared that the province was “destroyed and devastated, almost depopulated of Spaniards.
 The…churches were burned.
 The silver mines and their machinery were also burned.”
 It would be half a century before the region returned to its former prosperity.
 The Tepehuán Revolt also caused a revision in Spanish policy toward the native peoples.
 Hereafter, the missions and settlements would be better protected by the military.

 The revolt was officially declared at an end in 1620 but the Jesuits spent years trying to persuade many of the surviving Tepehuán to come down from the mountains to live at mission stations.
 They still faced hostility when they attempted to establish a mission among the Tepehuán in 1707 and it was 1745 before a large number of Tepehuán baptisms were reported.
 Slowly, the Tepehuán were overwhelmed in numbers by Spanish speakers and absorbed into mestizo society.
-Three groups didn't: the northern Tepehuán in Chihuahua and the southeastern and southwestern Tepehuán in southern Durango.
+But three groups survived: the northern Tepehuán in Chihuahua and the southeastern and southwestern Tepehuán in southern Durango.
 They still retain some of their old customs.
 The northern Tepehuán numbered 6,200 in 2005; the southeastern, 10,600, and the southwestern, 8,700.